AI Coding Agent for Enterprise Migration: 60% Faster Legacy Java to Kotlin Conversion

 Solution

-The third phase (weeks 6-8) focused on the high-complexity 10%—the transaction processing core and authentication layers.
+The final phase focused on the high-complexity 10%—the transaction processing core and authentication layers.
 Here the AI agent generated initial conversions, but senior engineers reviewed every line, often rewriting sections to take advantage of Kotlin coroutines and sealed classes for better error handling.
 The agent's value in this phase was generating comprehensive test coverage: it produced integration tests based on production API call patterns extracted from logging data.

 The human-AI workflow was tightly structured.
 Engineers spent mornings reviewing the previous day's AI-generated PRs (averaging 12–15 PRs daily during peak conversion) and afternoons on the complex modules.
 A shared Slack channel received automated summaries of each PR's conversion decisions, letting the team spot systemic issues early rather than discovering them in late-stage review.